DJRGVC/ditto-nocturne/README.md

 3. Train a BC agent on the latents of the Nocturne world model.
 See `bc-nocturne.md` and `visualizing-latents.md`.

-4. Train a actor-critic (AC) policy using the Nocturne world model.
+4. Train an actor-critic (AC) policy using the Nocturne world model.
 See `finishing-validation.md`.

 ## How to Set-Up